DNnate/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

 - 1.8.1 Business Impact Analysis (BIA)
     - **Business impact analysis (BIA)**: Identify the systems and services that the business relies on and assess the impacts that a disruption or outage would cause, including the impacts on business processes like accounts receivable and sales
       - Also decide which systems and services you need to get things running again (think foundational IT services such as the network and directory, which many other systems rely on)
+      - The “business impact” asset valuation method involves evaluating the potential impact on the organization’s operations, reputation, or bottom line if the asset is compromised.
+The other options correspond to different asset valuation methods: “✏️financial value,” “✏️market value,” and “✏️intangible value,” respectively.
       - Finally, prioritize the order in which critical systems and services are recovered or brought back online.
       - As part of the BIA, establish:
         - **Recovery Time Objectives (RTO)** (how long it takes to recover) The maximum acceptable amount of time that a system, application, or function can be down after a failure or disaster.